zgcrowno/Captain-s-Log/Backups/captainsLog/captainsLog-0/README.txt

 --Species: Human
 --Ship: Pincer
 --Guns: 3
---Cannon: This ship's cannon fires a large laser from its core for a number of seconds.
+--Cannon: This ship's cannon fires a large laser from its core for a number of turns.
 --Active Ability: The ship deploys an AOE attack from its core, destroying incoming projectiles.
---Passive Ability:
+--Passive Ability: Disable cannon in order to move in fewer turns.
 --Build: Large
 --Loyalty: Human (Conflicted)
 --Notes: One shot to the core will obliterate the entire ship.
 (Also, this ship may have a shield core which will permanently disable all shields when hit with just one projectile.)